opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 ## The resource-sharing data model

-Resource sharing introduces a dedicated sharing document per resource, stored in a Security-managed index.
+Resource sharing introduces a dedicated sharing document per resource, stored in a Security-plugin-managed index.

 ### Sharing document

-For each resource, Security stores a document like:
+For each resource, the Security plugin stores a document as follows:

 ```json
 {